 The Australian Soil Resource Information System (ASRIS) provides soil and land resource information across Australia.
-The following two soil types occur within the Amendment Application Area (CSIRO, 2021):
+The following three soil types occur within the Amendment Application Area (CSIRO, 2021):

-Fa13: Ranges of banded jaspilite and chert along with shales, dolomites, and iron ore formations; some areas of ferruginous duricrust as well as occasional narrow winding valley plains and steeply dissected pediments.
+- BE6: Extensive flat and gently sloping plains, which sometimes have a surface cover of gravels and on which redbrown hardpan frequently outcrops: chief soils are shallow earthy loams (Um5.3), with associated (Gn) soils of units My5O and Mz23 of Sheet 6.
+As mapped, there are inclusions of units Oc47 and BB9. - Fa13: Ranges of banded jaspilite and chert along with shales, dolomites, and iron ore formations; some areas of ferruginous duricrust as well as occasional narrow winding valley plains and steeply dissected pediments.
 This unit is largely associated with the Hamersley and Ophthalmia Ranges.
 The soils are frequently stony and shallow and there are extensive areas without soil cover: chief soils are shallow stony earthy loams (Um5.51) along with some (Uc5.11) soils on the steeper slopes.
-Associated are (Dr2.33 and Dr2.32) soils on the limited areas of dissected pediments, while (Um5.52) and (Uf6.71) soils occur on the valley plains.
+Associated are (Dr2.33 and Dr2.32) soils on the limited areas of dissected pediments, while (Um5.52) and (Uf6.71) soils occur on the valley plains. - Mz25: Plains associated with the Fortescue valley; there is a surface cover of stony gravels close to the ranges and hills: chief soils are acid red earths (Gn2.11) with some neutral red earths (Gn2.12); red-brown hardpan is absent.
+Associated are areas of calcareous earths (Gc) and loams (Um1) on kunkar, and some hard red (Dr) soils around creek lines.